List of Polish gminas

 The status and the changes in borders of gminas are decided by the Council of Ministers.
 While their creation and dissolution is also usually decided by it, in exceptional cases, the parliament might direct the organ to issue ordinances ordering dissolution (as it was the case with gmina Ostrowice).
 These ordinances take effect on 1 January of the year following the year of publication of the ordinance.

 Major changes to the framework (such as a restructuring of local administration or regulation of the duties and powers of the self-government) is only possible by law.

 The current framework and regulation of powers and duties of the local self-government was adopted in 1998 and became effective on 1 January 1999, with special regulations concerning Warsaw came into existence in 2002.
-For more details, visit the article on gminas.

 History of municipalities

 Poland has had a long history of having gminas as an administrative division.
-In Interwar Poland, for instance, gminas also were local self-government entities.
-This stayed after World War II until the administrative reform in 1950.
+In Interwar Poland, gminas also were local self-governing entities.
+This system stayed after World War II until administrative reform in 1950.